fbpx

 2. Optimizing clinic performance

 Staff retention has been a challenge but is now becoming an enormous challenge, especially post-pandemic.
-For instance, after six months of the COVID-19 outbreak, almost a quarter of care staff quit their job in Flanders & Belgium.
+For instance, after six months of the COVID-19 outbreak, almost a quarter of care staff quit their jobs in Flanders & Belgium.
 The care staff felt exhausted, experienced sleep deprivation, and could not relax properly.
-A Smart healthcare system can solve these issues.
+A smart healthcare system can solve these issues.

 Smart healthcare systems can help optimize operations and provide prompt service to patients.
 It forecasts the patient load at a particular time and plans resources to improve patient care.
 It can optimize clinic staff scheduling and supply, which reduces the waiting time and overall experience.